aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l3ls.rst

             ip address 10.111.134.3/24
             ip virtual-router address 10.111.134.1

    #.
-Validate the configuration issue the following commands
+Validate the configuration with the following:

       .. code-block:: text